masternodeh/0-docs/docs/relay/lp-ZERO-2-RELAY.md

 ### Introduction

-This page will explain the impact of impermanent loss, the dollar value of the assets locked in the liquidity pools based on the price fluctuations, impact of going from a ZERO to RELAY pool.
+This page will explain the impact of impact of going from a ZERO to RELAY pool, based on impermanent loss (price fluctuations), dollar value of the assets locked in the liquidity.

-In summary: If you go out of the ZERO pool, exchange ZERO to RELAY, and jump in quickly again in a RELAY pool, you shouldn't notice any difference compared to the ZERO pool.
-Then you are subjected on the Relay price fluctuation and normal IL calculations apply.
+In summary: If you go out of the ZERO pool, exchange ZERO to RELAY quickly, and jump without waiting in a RELAY pool, you shouldn't notice any difference compared to the ZERO pool.
+Then you are subjected on the RELAY price fluctuation like you are today with ZERO, and normal impermanet loss applies.

 ### Simulation